edgedelta/docs/docs/configuration/inputs.md

       region: "us-west-2" # region where the bucket and sqs queue located
 ```

-## AWS CloudWatch Events Logs
+## AWS CloudWatch Log Events

-You can use the AWS CloudWatch input to specify a set of AWS CloudWatch Events logs that Edge Delta will monitor.
+You can use the AWS CloudWatch input to specify a set of AWS CloudWatch Log Events that Edge Delta will monitor.

 With the AWS CloudWatch input, you can monitor multiple regions and log streams.